Pharmacology & Toxicology

 |Hispanic or Latino||32|

-Pharmacology appeals to people across the globe.
+Americans aren’t the only ones with an interest in Pharmacology.
 About 19.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia